creare-site/site-prezentare-speed/README.md

 4. **Open the source code and start editing!**

    Your site is now running at `http://localhost:8000`.
-Open the `gatsby-starter-scss` directory in your code editor of choice and edit `src/pages/index.js`.
-Save your changes, and the browser will update in real time!

 At this point, you’ve got a fully functional Gatsby website.
 For additional information on how you can customize your Gatsby site, see our [plugins](https://gatsbyjs.org/plugins/) and [the official tutorial](https://gatsbyjs.org/tutorial/).